znep/query-coordinator/doc/javascript.md

 Getting Started
 ---

-The script `bin/setup_environment.sh` sets up artifactory, ruby, npm, bower, and postgres.
+The script `bin/setup_environment.sh` sets up artifactory, ruby, npm, and postgres.
 It is run as part of the [onramp script](https://github.com/socrata/docs/tree/master/onramp).
 Next, start
 nginx:

 ```